hypercore-one/znn_walletapi_csharp/README.md

 ### Wallet

-A wallet needs to be initialized in order to properly use the Zenon Wallet Api.
+A wallet needs to be initialized in order to properly interact with the Zenon Network.

 The endpoints `/api/wallet/init` or `/api/wallet/restore` are used to initialize a wallet and require the `Admin` role claim.